Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/DeveloperDrivenEvolution.md

         // Can use same method name here public virtual async Task<Response<MetricFeedback>> CreateMetricFeedbackAsync(MetricFeedback feedback, CancellationToken cancellationToken = default)
         {
+            // We don't open a new scope here because it is just a wrapper
             // Convert model to binary content
             RequestContent requestContent = MetricFeedback.ToRequestContent(feedback);